spacetelescope/jdaviz/docs/specviz/plugins.rst

 :guilabel:`Equation Editor` to specify the mathematical combination of models.
 This is also necessary even if there is only one model component.
-The model components are specified by their label.
-For example, add together Constant and Gaussian models with model labels 'C' and 'G1' by entering the Model Equation 'C+G1'.
+The model components are specified by their labels and the equation defaults to the sum of all created components, but can be modified to exclude some of components without needing to delete them entirely or to change to subtraction, for example.

 Fitted models can be extracted from the app into notebook cells by using the :meth:`~jdaviz.core.helpers.ConfigHelper.get_models` method of the